What type of loan is best for a first-time homebuyer?

 But because FHA loans are protected by the government when borrowers default, lenders are more willing to take on risky loan applicants.
 You won’t need a pristine credit record or as substantial a down payment to qualify for one of these loans.

-Other government-backed loans, like USDA and VA loans (which are sponsored by the U.S. Department of Agriculture and the Department of Veterans Affairs) don’t require down payments at all.
+Other government-backed loans, like USDA loans and VA loans (which are sponsored by the U.S. Department of Agriculture and the Department of Veterans Affairs) don’t require down payments at all.
 But you will need a credit score of at least 640 or 620, respectively, to qualify.

 They’re also designed for a more narrow demographic than FHA loans.
 USDA loans are targeted to Americans who live in rural or suburban areas of the country.
 And VA loans are for active-duty members of the military and veterans.